MinecraftU/mcu-curriculum/sequence_1/section_2.md

 > This section is going to keep you happy and healthy throughout your Minecrafting days

 The easiest source of food is getting meat from animals such as cows, pigs, and chickens.
 Their meat can be eaten raw or cooked; raw food has a chance of making you sick, while cooked food fills you up more.
-Animals, however, aren't a renewable source (at least until you can get a breeding program started).
+Animals, however, aren't a renewable resource (at least until you can get a breeding program started).
 On the other hand, wheat is an easily obtainable and fast-renewing source of food.
 It only requires seeds, a source of water, and a hoe.

 First, you need to acquire some seeds.
 They are dropped when long grass is destroyed.
 Try to start out with at least 10 seeds to get a good-sized farm going.